Last fact-checked: 16 November 2020

 For most people, Cebu City is will be an unfamiliar place.
 If you have never traveled to Southeast Asia before, destinations like this can seem a little overwhelming upon first arrival—especially with its humidity, bustling streets and exotic food.
-However, first impressions can be deceiving; most major cities like this are actually easy to get around, locals will be happy to help, and international restaurants can be found all over.
+However, first impressions can be deceiving; most major cities like this are actually easy to get around, locals are happy to help, and international restaurants can be found all over.
 You’ll soon feel more comfortable as you start to explore a little.

-For those really not keen on keen on adventure, just consider the fact that your money will go a lot further here compared to back home.
+For those not as keen on keen on adventure, just consider the fact that your money will go a lot further here compared to back home.
 You’ll be able to stay at a reasonably priced hotel in relative luxury, have all your needs catered for and not have to bother about household chores or work!

 When you go to Cebu City for major surgery, it’s always good to make the most of your time to enjoy a holiday as well—just make sure it’s before your surgery or treatment.
-If you go from the airport straight to the clinic (and don’t spend any time taking in the sites and attractions of Cebu City), you will miss out on a great experience.

-If you have a little more time on your hands, it’s definitely worth taking a trip out to one (or a few) of the Philippines’ stunning islands before heading back to Cebu City for your surgery.
+If you have a little more time on your hands, it’s worth taking a trip out to one (or a few) of the Philippines’ stunning islands before heading back to Cebu City for your surgery.